See my new project http://www.pa7lim.nl/treehouse/

 - There is no iPhone/iPad version of Peanut.
 Apple does not support experimental projects.

-- Runs very nice on an Inrico TM-7 or other network radio’s
+- Runs very nice on network radio’s like Inrico TM-7

 - Do not drive and Peanut.
 Always watch the road!!

 - The app does not work in the background!!!

 - You can also use Peanut on Windows with an DVAP. ( use an analog radio )

 - I am not a company!
 I write code when I return from work and mostly at night.

 - DSTAR reflector admins can add their reflector when they have an AMBE3000 server with ThumbDV or DVStick30.
 Complete solution are from ZUM AMBE board and Japanese XLX team. see: www.pa7lim.nl/ambeserver